rh20624/KilluaKukuroo.github.io/index.md

 **Biography**

 I am currently a fourth-year Ph.D. student at the Computer Science Department, Rutgers University, under the supervision of Prof. [Desheng Zhang](https://www.cs.rutgers.edu/~dz220/).
 I also work closely with Prof. [Yunhuai Liu](http://www.yunhuai.net/Yunhuai.htm).
-My research interests are broadly in the areas of **Human-Centered Cyber-Physical Systems**, **Crowd Sensing and Infrastructure Sensing**, **Spatio-Temporal Data Mining**, and **Sensor-based Human Activity Recognition**.
+My research interests are broadly in the areas of **Human-Centered Cyber-Physical Systems**, **Spatio-Temporal Data Mining**, and **Sensor-based Human Activity Recognition**.
+Recently, I have been especially interested in **Aligning LLM for Multi-modal Sensor Data**.
 Feel free to drop me an email at zhiqing.hong AT rutgers DOT edu.

 **Recent News**
+* Dec.2023: Serve as a Reviewer for IMWUT/Ubicomp'24.
 * Nov.2023: Serve as a Reviewer for AISTATS 2024.
 * Nov.2023: Serve as a PC member for LREC-COLING 2024.
 * Nov.2023: Serve as a Reviewer for DMLR (first round of submission).